Vaccine & Immunotherapy Center (VIC) at Massachusetts General Hospital

 Ongoing Research

-In addition to researching immunotherapies for mesothelioma, VIC is involved in a variety of other research projects for ovarian cancer, type I diabetes and vaccination.
+In addition to researching immunotherapies for mesothelioma, VIC is involved in various other research projects for ovarian cancer, type I diabetes and vaccination.

 Funding VIC